Cell Ranger7.0 (latest), printed on 07/03/2022

 (a) Reverse transcription or sequencing can introduce base call errors.
 These usually occur at bases having low quality scores.
 Cells with these low quality bases are screened out, typically at a low rate.

-(b) GEMs may contain material from two or more cells: either entire intact cells, cell fragments, or individual mRNA molecules.
-Detection of contamination is complex and is accomplished via multiple heuristic filters.
-A partial guide to the filters can be found on the enclone website.
-Note that if the multi pipeline is run with both gene expression and V(D)J data, then barcodes which are not called cells by the gene expression pipeline will also be deleted from the V(D)J cell set.
+(b) GEMs may contain material from two or more cells: entire intact cells, cell fragments, or individual mRNA molecules.
+Contamination detection is a complex task and is accomplished via multiple heuristic filters.
+A partial guide to filters can be found on the enclone website.
+Note that if the multi pipeline is run with both gene expression and V(D)J data, barcodes which are not called cells by the gene expression pipeline will also be deleted from the V(D)J cell set.
+Refer to the cellranger multi pipeline page to learn about when and why to use the multi pipeline to process V(D)J libraries.